gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 When using the ESP32 controller for either the Attenuator or Wireless Adapter, it will offer a private WiFi network which begins with the prefix **"ProtonPack_"** and secured with a default password of **"555-2368"**.

-Once connected, you will need to configure an IP address for your computer/phone/tablet using the preferences for that device's operating system.
-You may pick an IP address from the range of **"10.0.0.100" through "10.0.0.200"** with a subnet of **"255.0.0.0"**.
-Please remember that if you intend to have multiple devices connect via this private WiFi network you will need a unique IP address for each device.
+Once connected, your computer/phone/table should be assigned an IP address starting from **"192.168.1.100"** with a subnet of **"255.255.255.0"**.
+Please remember that if you intend to have multiple devices connect via this private WiFi network you will be assigned a unique IP address for each device.

-**Note:** The IP range of "10.0.0.3-10.0.0.99" should be reserved for potential future devices which may connect to this private WiFi network. **Use of those IPs is not advised.**

-A web-based user interface is available at [http://10.0.0.2](http://10.0.0.2) to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
+A web-based user interface is available at [http://192.168.1.2](http://192.168.1.2) to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
 The available sections are described below.

 ### Equipment Status